 Church Presentation Software

 It’s no secret that adding visual aids to a presentation vastly increases retention of the material.
-Done well—simple, visible, relevant, memorable, and audience-focused—visual aids can have a profound impact on your audience and your overall message.
 People learn far more by hearing and seeing than through hearing or seeing alone.
-The ability to use striking images and verses from the Bible (not to mention bullet points, sermon notes, lyrics, and backgrounds).
-All become possible with one essential tool for church media teams, and it is commonly known as worship presentation software.
+The ability to use striking images and verses from the Bible (not to mention bullet points, sermon notes, lyrics, and backgrounds) all become possible with one essential tool for church media teams – worship presentation software.
 This niche software is far more advanced than basic presentation tools.
 This software is specifically designed for Church media teams and volunteers to enhance all parts of a worship service.
 Users can even manage and control their presentations through a special application on their mobile device.
-Bringing all facets together for easy firing, there is no need to look for worship songs, videos or Bible translations on the Internet, as they have been already fitted in the software.
+Bringing all facets together for easy firing, there is no need to look for worship songs, videos or Bible translations on the Internet, as they have been already built into the software.
 Also, there is a wealth of both written and video guides and phone support teams who will willingly help you to master the art of worship presentation to help the congregation more fully engage.

 A website is a lot like the front door of your church.
 It’s the first thing people pay attention to.
 A lot of potential new members will first try and get acquainted with you on your website.
 So, make sure your website looks nice and inviting, as you will never have a second chance to make a first impression.
 Also, make it simple enough to navigate so members and visitors alike can easily find the information they are looking for.
 Professional photography and simple top navigation will greatly enhance your website.

 Do you know anyone who is not using social media?
 Probably not.
 Old and young alike are both active users of social media and networks.
 Facebook alone has 2.41 billion users!
 Can you imagine that many people?
 People read it at home, at work, on a bus and while waiting in a queue.
 So, why not use this great tool to bring people closer to Christ?
-A great idea for using social media effectively is to hold “Ask me anything” sessions.
+A great idea for using social media effectively is to hold sessions where people can ask about anything they want.
 People can ask a pastor their troubling questions or just things they want to know.
 This is also a great way to find new relevant topics for Sunday sermons.
 Do not limit yourself by posting videos only on your church website.
 Upload sermons and video teachings on Youtube.
 Some people might watch it directly on your website and decide to upload scrolling videos onto Youtube.

-Good acoustics during worship service is a critically important part of church media, because after all, “faith comes by hearing.”.
-Even if your church can not afford professionals to staff their church technology, there are few basic things you can take care of on your own.
+Good acoustics during worship service is a critically important part of church media because after all, “faith comes by hearing.”
+Even if your church cannot afford professionals to staff the church technology, there are a few basic things you can take care of on your own.
 First of all, consider the quality of your equipment.
 Make sure you choose highly rated microphones and loudspeakers and place them in the correct spot, paying attention to the acoustics of the room.
 The difference in shifting the microphone one or two inches can be striking.
 The second point is mixing principles.
 A solo vocalist accompanied by the guitar or piano can sound great in their simplicity if they are mixed in balance- not too loud and not too quiet.
 The best tone and range of the instrument should be captured.
-The last but not the least is being well-organized preparation.
+The last but not the least is having well-organized preparation.
 Always do a solid soundcheck.
 Properly timed lighting, audio, and video effects can make a difference.
-Great Sound can be achieved without spending a lot of money.
+Great sound can be achieved without spending a lot of money.
 It can be simple and affordable if you pay attention to the basics and choose the basics properly.
 Steward church resources properly, and you will see good dividends for a long time.

 As you can see, worship arts include everything from the preaching of your pastor to selectively chosen worship media.
-To use church media during a Sunday or not, is the choice of your parish.
+To use church media during a Sunday or not is your choice.
 But don’t underestimate the power church media can give you to drive home your message.
-Spread the good word every day and every moment regardless of whether you are in the house of Lord or at home.
+Spread the good word every day and every moment regardless of whether you are in the house of the Lord or at home.